openstack/watcher/doc/source/install/index.rst

 via intelligent virtual machine migration, increased energy efficiency—and more!

-watcher also supports a pluggable architecture by which custom optimization algorithms, data metrics and data profilers can be developed and inserted into the Watcher framework.
+Watcher also supports a pluggable architecture by which custom optimization algorithms, data metrics and data profilers can be developed and inserted into the Watcher framework.

-check the documentation for watcher optimization strategies at https://docs.openstack.org/developer/watcher/strategies
+Check the documentation for watcher optimization strategies at https://docs.openstack.org/developer/watcher/strategies

-check watcher glossary at
+Check watcher glossary at
 https://docs.openstack.org/developer/watcher/glossary.html